LfT-Concept/lft-concept-api/README.md

 One thing we want to inject early is a test framework.
 There are somne good posts on testing nodejs, including best practices, and links are included here:

 - [Node.js & JavaScript Testing Best Practices][njstbp] by Yoni Goldberg
+- [How to test nodejs apps using mocha chai and sinonjs][njsut] by Joy Warugu
 - [Unit Testing and TDD in Node.js][uttddnjs] by David Tang
 - [Learn Node.js, Unit 9: Unit testing the IBM way][lnjsut] by J Steven Perry